Adaptive Redundancy Management for Durable P2P Backup: Redundancy Management

 In summary: on the one hand durability could be achieved with high data redundancy, but the cost in terms of resources required by peers would be overwhelming.
 On the other hand, with little redundancy, durability could be achieved with timely detection of host failures and fast repairs, which are not realistic in a P2P setting.

-Our goal is to design a mechanism that achieves data durability without requiring high redundancy or fast failure detection and repair.
-Since data is written once, during backup, and read (hopefully) rarely, during restores, we design a mechanism that injects only the data redundancy level required to compensate failure detection and data repair delays.
+The endeavor of this work is to design a redundancy management mechanism that achieves data durability without requiring high redundancy levels nor fast failure detection and repair mechanisms.
+Our solution to the problem stems from the particular data access workload of backup applications: data is written once, during backup, and read (hopefully) rarely, during restores.
+Hence, we design a mechanism that injects only the data redundancy level required to compensate failure detection and data repair delays.
 That is, we define data durability as follows.

 \begin{definition} \textit{Data durability} $d$ is the probability to be able to access data after a \textit{time window} $t$, during which no maintenance operations can be executed. \end{definition}

 \begin{definition} The time window $t$ is defined as $t=w+TTR$, where $w$ accounts for failure detection delays and $TTR$ is the time required to download a number of fragments sufficient to recover the original data. \end{definition}